 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussion assignments are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 350 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 200 words.
 Each thread and reply must contain at least 1 citation in current APA format.

 Abstract Creation Assignment

 The student will need to read (several times over) the assigned journal article and then create an abstract for the article.
 The student must be very familiar with the contents of the instructor-chosen article in order to write an adequate and sufficient abstract.
 This assignment must be 250–350 words and be in current APA format.

-Each exam will cover the Reading & Study material for the assigned modules/weeks.
+Each quiz will cover the Learn material for the assigned modules: weeks.
 Each quiz will be open-book/open-notes, contain 20 multiple-choice and 2 essay questions, and have a 1-hour and 20-minute time limit.